 Life interrupts our dreams sometimes, and for a long while, I forgot I wanted to write.
 But in the spring of 1994, I had a late-term miscarriage.
 I was encouraged to write as an attempt to deal with my grief.
 I wrote a poem.
 Then another and another.
 I got an idea for a series of picture books for little girls.
 The love of writing welled up in me once more, and I began to write children’s books.
 My first picture book, Beatrice Loses Her Doll, was picked up by Concordia Publishing House in 1998 and released in 2001.

 Today, I am a mom, grandmother, writer and editor.
-I still enjoy living in Southern New Jersey with my husband, Daryl, daughters Anna and Mary, and two cats.
+I still enjoy living in Southern New Jersey with my husband, Daryl, special needs adult daughter, Anna, and four cats.
 My son, Scott, and his wife, Gayle, blessed us with a granddaughter, Kendall Marie, in September 2006 and a grandson, Lucas Scott, in April, 2009.

 When I’m not busy with family or manuscripts, I squeeze in as much reading as I can.
 Cooking, sewing, baking, playing the piano; all these activities boost my creative side, and I believe I’m a better writer because of them.